msquare1998/HeisenbergSSE/README.md

 This project reproduces the same algorithm as that in https://physics.bu.edu/~sandvik/programs/ssebasic/ssebasic.html

 ## Unsafe macro
 Of course you can replace all the unsafe blocks in my code with the safe version.
 I have tested on my MacBook Pro (M1), and found that it would lead to less than 5% performance loss.
-I prefer the safe version actually, but I upload the unsafe version here for those who need ultimate performance.
+I prefer the safe version actually, which is reassuring (otherwise why don't we use C/C++ instead?), but I upload the unsafe version here for those who need ultimate performance.

 ## Why I use Rust?